thomas-dunlop/budgeting-app/README.md

 ## Setup
 Start by downloading the repository to your local computer and navigating to the root directory.
 First of all, you will need to create the database.
 Download postgreSQL, set it up, and create a database.
 You should name the database **envelope_budget_db** or name it something different and modify the `database` variable from the `pool` object in the `envelope-queries.js` and `transaction-queries.js` files to match.
 Then, run the query commands in database-creation-script.sql file to create the proper tables.
 You will then need to create a user to access the database.
 The default user is named **me** with **me2** as the password, but you can create whatever user you like and modify the `user` and `password` variables from the `pool` object in the `envelope-queries.js` and `transaction-queries.js` files to match.

 The server can then be initialized using the `node app.js` command in your terminal.
-The front end can be started by copying and pasting the filepath for the index.html file into your web browser of choice.
 The server is hosted at **http://localhost:3000/**, although the port can be changed by editing the `port` variable in the `//Initialize Express` section of the app.js file.
+To access the front end, go to **http://localhost:3000/homepage**.

 ## Project Status